 ‘Humming-bird’ by D.H.
 Lawrence is a five stanza poem that is separated into two quatrains, or sets of four lines, two tercets, or sets of three, and one final two-line couplet.
 Although Lawrence has not structured this piece with a consistent pattern of rhyme or rhythm there are moments within the text that the end sounds match up.
 One should take note of the end words, “then” and “creation” in the second stanza.
 Dependent on pronunciation these are either half or full rhymes.
 There are also moments of repetition such as the use of “big” as an end word twice in the fourth stanza.

-A reader should also take note of the causal style of verse used in this piece.
+A reader should also take note of the casual style of verse used in ‘Humming-bird’.
 The language is easy to understand and the narrative fairly fluid.
 It was important to Lawrence to set this piece out clearly.
-His speaker seems to be telling this story without pretence to an interested listener, or perhaps even recording his own thoughts.
+His speaker seems to be telling this story without pretense to an interested listener, or perhaps even recording his own thoughts.

 Summary of Humming-bird

 The poem begins with the speaker stating that he is able to “imagine” a world that is “other” to earth.
 It is not a different planet, but just far in the past.
 These days were darker than those he lives in now.
 The animals were slow and soulless.
 All except for the hummingbird.
 This creature was far above the others.
 It flew wildly down the “avenues” and sucked from the veins of vegetables.

 He concludes the poem by stating that humanity has gotten the history of this tiny bird wrong, and perhaps that is for the best.
 Their presence, even in the historical past, would’ve been too much for modern life to handle.